rossrobino/domco/README.md

 #### index

-Routes are located in `src/routes` - this serves as the root directory of your Vite project.
-This mimics the structure of your output directory.
-To create another route, simply add another `index.html` file in another directory within `src/routes`.
+Your project is located in `src` - this serves as the root directory of your Vite project.
+This mimics the structure of your output directory---`dist`.
+To create another route, simply add another `index.html` file in another directory within `src`.

-Each of the `index.html` pages in `src/routes` are processed as separate entry points automatically.
+Each of the `index.html` pages in `src` are processed as separate entry points automatically.

-For example, to add the `/nested` route, add `src/routes/nested/index.html`.
+For example, to add the `/nested` route, add `src/nested/index.html`.

 #### layout

 A `layout.html` file can be utilized to create a layout that wraps around the content of other pages.
 Include a `<slot></slot>` within the layout that designates where `index.html` should be rendered.

 Layouts wrap _all nested routes_.
-For example, `src/routes/layout.html` also wraps `src/routes/nested/index.html`.
+For example, `src/layout.html` also wraps `src/nested/index.html`.

-Layouts can be created in any directory within `src/routes`, and will apply to all other nested `index.html` files.
+Layouts can be created in any directory within `src`, and will apply to all other nested `index.html` files.

-Imports in this file are relative to the final `index.html` page, if you want to have the same file imported in all routes using a layout, use a absolute path instead of a relative one.

--   `/style.css` - adds `src/routes/style.css` to every page
--   `./style.css` - adds `src/routes/[currentRoute]/style.css` to every page

 ### Build